coding-to-music/coding-to-music.github.io/docs/source/technical-docs-seo-guide.rst

 This guide isn't meant to be your only resource on SEO, and there's a lot of SEO topics not covered here.
 For additional reading, please see the
-:ref:`external resources <guides/technical-docs-seo-guide:External resources>` section.
+:ref:`external resources <technical-docs-seo-guide:External resources>` section.

 While many of the topics here apply to all forms of technical documentation, this guide will focus on Sphinx, which is the most common